Best Dang Creamy Vegan Mashed Potatoes Recipe

 - Mash with a potato masher, not a hand mixer.
 They will get plenty creamy and smooth, and you won’t take the risk of having gummy mashed potatoes.
 Plus, it’s easier!

 - The kind of potato you use matters, so use russet for the best classic mashed potatoes.
 Yukon gold potatoes are also a good choice, or even red potatoes.

 - Don’t skip the fresh garlic cooked with the potatoes.
 It adds great flavor!
 If needed, add a little garlic powder instead.

 - Please make sure to use unsweetened, unflavored milk.
 Nothing worse than vanilla flavored mashed potatoes!
 And warm it before adding, so the potatoes stay hot and it absorbs better.

 - Use a quality vegan butter that you like, such as Miyoko’s.
-I also like Earth Balance.
+I also like Earth Balance and Country Crock.

-Sure!
-Add potatoes, garlic and water to a 4 QT slow cooker and cook on high for about 4 hours or low for 7 hours, until tender.
+- Can I make them in a Crock Pot?
+Yes!
+Add potatoes, garlic and water to a 4-QT slow cooker and cook on high for about 4 hours or low for 7 hours, until tender.
 Stir every once in a while.
 Drain the potatoes, add back to crock pot and mash with remaining ingredients.
 Keep warm until ready to serve.

 What to serve with vegan mashed potatoes

 You can get really creative here!
 Mashed potatoes go well with many dishes.